 Marj Ratel – RN BSN

-A neuroscience staff nurse at Vancouver General Hospital (VGH) since 1978, Marjorie Ratel is a strong advocate for access to quality health care in low and middle level income countries and is the spearhead of Korle-Bu Neuroscience Foundation.
-Founding the Korle-Bu Project in 2000, the vision and mission expanded as the Korle-Bu Neuroscience Foundation was launched in 2002, followed by the public and operating charities in 2004 and 2005.
+A neuroscience high acuity staff nurse at Vancouver General Hospital (VGH) since 1978, Marjorie Ratel is a strong advocate for access to quality health care in low and middle level income West African countries and was the spearhead of Korle-Bu Neuroscience Foundation.
+Founding the Korle-Bu Project in 2000, the vision and mission expanded as the non-profit Korle-Bu Neuroscience Foundation was launched in 2002.
+By 2004 and 2005, the Canadian public and operating charities were established to fulfill the mandate of launching state-of-the-art health care facilities, shipping medical humanitarian aid and conducting neurosurgery missions.
+The University of Ghana Medical Centre is a testimony to the dynamic partnership of the government of Ghana and KBNF that birthed the rise of a contemporary complex.
+2021 welcomed the creation of KBNF (Liberia), a Liberian incorporated non-profit to serve Liberia and neighbouring West African nations.
 Marj possesses a tenacious drive to improve the lives of others and a natural aptitude for inspiring key figures and organizations to support her vision.

-A graduate of Vancouver General Hospital and University of British Columbia, much of Marj’s career has been spent providing clinical expertise and education in the field of neuroscience and geriatrics.
-She is a devoted mother to Bradley and Melissa.
+A graduate of VGH and UBC, much of Marj’s career has been spent providing clinical expertise and education in the field of neuroscience and geriatrics.
+An accomplished pianist, music has been a passion of Marj’s since the age of 10.
+She is a devoted mother to her adult children, Bradley and Melissa.
 The family welcomed Melissa’s husband Chris Goryniuk, PhD Clinical Pharmacist, into the family in 2017.